SpineModel/spinemodel.github.io/tools.md

 ---
 {% include JB/setup %}

-These are the automations and mechanisations that make the work easier to do.
+> Answers the question: *We use _____ to get the work done more efficiently.*

-Answers the question: *We use _____ to get the work done more efficiently...*
+Tools are the things we use to get our jobs done, or to automate away the menial, error prone or repetitive parts.
+Tools should be brought in to assist us implement one or more [Practices](/practices.html) more effectively.